CypherPoet/AnimatableGradients/README.md

 </details>

-To use these modifiers, `AnimatableGradient` provides the following extensions on `View`s and `Shape`s:
+To use these modifiers, `AnimatableGradients` provides the following extensions on `View`s and `Shape`s:

 - animatableLinearGradient
 - animatableRadialGradient